 |Saturday - Sunday||Closed|

-Family hours will be offered throughout the summer and during weekends when classes are in session.
-Please contact Campus Recreation at firstname.lastname@example.org for any questions or concerns.
+Family hours will be offered throughout the summer and Fridays 4pm to 7pm and all day during weekend hours when classes are in session.
+Please contact Campus Recreation at firstname.lastname@example.org or 417-836-5334 for any questions or concerns.

 Note: If the University is closed due to inclement weather, the Foster Recreation Center will have reduced hours.
 Intramural games and other scheduled activities will be canceled.